orca-io/orca-challenges/challenge-ais-design/readme.md

 Present the final result with realistic vessel density under multiple conditions/areas.
 Use MarineTraffic[3] or similar tools to evaluate what a realistic traffic density looks like at various locations.

 While it's reasonable to expect the user to be able to click on a vessel to query it for details, this functionality does not need to be designed in the task.
-The task only asks for how to visualize vessels in the Orca map.
+The task only asks how to visualize vessels in the Orca map.

 Deliverable
 -----

 1. Document the steps you've taken to research the problem.
-2. Document the varios iterations you've done – even those discarded.
+2. Document the various iterations you've done – even those discarded.
 3. Present the final result in whatever form you'd like.